ilumn/YT-Archive/README.md

 ## Configuration

 Before running the tool, you'll need to configure it by setting environment variables.
-Create a .env file and add the following variables:
+Create a .env file and add the following variables (.env.template available):

     MONGODB_URI: MongoDB connection URI (if using MongoDB).
     MONGODB_DB: MongoDB database name (if using MongoDB).